Chapter 1 - Purpose and Background

 The Immigration Reform and Control Act (IRCA) of 1986 provided a pathway for obtaining permanent resident status to certain agricultural workers and undocumented aliens who had been continuously present in the United States since before January 1, 1982.
 IRCA also increased immigration enforcement at U.S. borders and established a program which, for the first time in history, required U.S. employers to verify all newly hired employees’ work authorization in the United States.
 This is sometimes called the employer sanctions program or the I-9 program.

 Congress next enacted the Immigration Marriage Fraud Amendments of 1986 (IMFA) with the goal of deterring immigration-related marriage fraud.
-IMFA’s key provision stipulated that aliens who obtain immigrant status based on a marriage existing for less than two years be granted lawful permanent residence initially on a conditional basis.
-This conditional status may be converted to full permanent resident status after two years, generally upon a showing that the conditional resident and his or her U.S. citizen spouse entered into the marriage in good faith and continued to share a life together.
+IMFA’s key provision stipulated that aliens who obtain immigrant status based on a marriage existing for less than 2 years be granted lawful permanent residence initially on a conditional basis.
+This conditional status may be converted to full permanent resident status after 2 years, generally upon a showing that the conditional resident and his or her U.S. citizen spouse entered into the marriage in good faith and continued to share a life together.

 Congress made the most sweeping changes to the original INA by passing the Immigration Act of 1990 (IMMACT 90).
 Key provisions adopted by IMMACT 90 include: